Unleash/unleash/website/docs/using-unleash/deploy/upgrading-unleash.md

 *If you're not using Unleash Edge, you can safely ignore this change.*

 If you're using Unleash Edge to connect to Unleash, make sure to first upgrade Unleash Edge to version 19.1.3 or above.
+If you're using an older version of Edge, the core feature flag functionality will still work, but you will not be able to gather any metrics.

 ### Remove legacy `/api/feature` endpoint

-If you're still using this endpoint, check out the [deprecation notice in v4](#4-legacy-v2-routes-removed)
+If you're still using this endpoint, check out the [deprecation notice in v4](#4-legacy-v2-routes-removed).

 ### Remove deprecated [import service](../../how-to/how-to-import-export)